-Just the Basics: A Beginner’s Guide to Starting a Skin Care Routine
+A Beginner’s Guide to Starting a Skin-Care Routine in Three Easy Steps

-When starting a skin care routine for the first time, Dr. Dhaval Bhanusali, board-certified dermatologist and Skincare.com expert, believes in the less is more approach.“If you have more than five products, stop,” he says.
+According to , Dr. Dhaval Bhanusali, board-certified dermatologist and Skincare.com expert, when starting a skin-care routine for the first time, less is more.“If you have more than five products, stop,” he says.
 “It’s too much and will likely lead to dryness and even acne.”
-When it comes to a beginner’s skin care routine, you should include three daily steps: cleansing, serum, and moisturizer.
+When it comes to building a beginner’s skin-care routine, you should include three concise steps: cleansing, serum, and moisturizer.

-After cleansing and patting your face dry—never rub!—Dr. Bhanusali advises that you reach for a serum.
+After cleansing, Dr. Bhanusali advises that you reach for a serum to treat any skin-care concerns you may have.
 “Look for one that’s formula is rich in antioxidants like SkinCeuticals C E Ferulic,” he says.
-We share more on why you should definitely use serum in your skin care routine, here.
+This serum helps to fight damage from environmental stressors and brightens your complexion for a smooth surface.

-If we’ve learned anything by speaking to our experts, it’s that the best way to wash your face is to follow up with hydration and that sunscreen is a non-negotiable.
+The best way to wash your face is to always follow up with hydration — and never forget to apply sunscreen in the morning.
 “It’s imperative to wear sunscreen each day and utilize products with formulas rich in antioxidants to help protect our skin from environmental aggressors such as pollution.”
-Combine both steps by reaching for a moisturizer with a broad-spectrum—meaning it protects against UVA and UVB rays—SPF of 30 or more.
-Apply as the final step in your skin care routine before putting on your makeup.
-At night, Dr. Bhanusali suggests beginners end their skin care routine with a night cream formula that is rich in antioxidants.
+Combine both steps by reaching for a moisturizer with a broad-spectrum SPF of 30 or more, like La Roche-Posay Toleriane Double Repair Facial Moisturizer with SPF 30.
+Apply it as the final step in your skin-care routine before putting on your makeup.
+At night, Dr. Bhanusali suggests to end your skin-care routine with a night cream formula that is rich in antioxidants.